Table of Contents

 2. Spyderco Tenacious

 If you are looking for one of the best-selling knives in the past two years, then you really should give this Spyderco Tenacious Review a try.
-This is a folding knife, comes with clip; weights 4oz (115g).
+It weights weights 4oz (115g).

 Blade: It has a total blade length of 86 mm (3.4 inches), which has a total edge of, ditto, 86 mm (3.4 inches).
 The adequate blade thickness together with the flat grind and wide chord design gives this blade extra strength.
 You can expect this knife to perform well even for tough duty tasks.